kdavies4/ModelicaRes/README.md

     $ sudo pip install modelicares

-Another way to install ModelicaRes is to download and extract a copy of the package.
-The [main website], the [GitHub repository], and the [PyPI page] have copies which include the source code as well as examples and supporting files to build the documentation and run tests.
-Once you have a copy, run the following command from the base folder:

-    > python setup.py install

-Or, on Linux:

-    $ sudo python setup.py install

 The [matplotlibrc file](examples/matplotlibrc) has some recommended revisions to [matplotlib]'s defaults.
 To use it, copy it to the working directory or [matplotlib]'s configuration directory.
 See